 Where to Sleep on Corfu

 Marina Apartments are located in the Agios Gordios area on the West side of the island.
 The rooms are spacious and have small kitchens as well as lovely balconies overlooking the courtyard.
-The main attraction of the apartments is the incredibly large and inviting pool complete with swim-up bar.
+The main attraction of the apartments is the incredibly large and inviting pool complete with a swim-up bar.

 Rent a car during your time on Corfu (or better yet, rent a 4-wheeler!) and cruise around to the many beautiful beaches and interesting landmarks.
 We hit the south end of the island on our first day and the north end the second day but we found it pretty difficult to see so much and still make time for beach lounging.